 All fellows must communicate with their U.S. and LMIC mentors prior to submitting their application in order to develop and refine their research proposal and to secure letters of support from both mentors.

 Mentors provide guidance for fellows throughout the program, as well as ongoing support for subsequent career development.
 At the onset of the fellowship, each fellow works with their mentor to develop a Mentorship Compact, setting expectations, developing a plan for regular communication, and creating mentorship goals.
 Mentors also support fellows in developing their research plan, timeline, and overall capacity-building for high-quality research and scholarly publication.

 The HBNU Fogarty Global Health Training Program provides financial support for U.S. and LMIC fellows, including the following:

-- 12 months of stipend funding, depending on the type of award.
+- 12 months of stipend/salary funding, depending on the type of award.

 - U.S. doctoral and postdoctoral fellows receive a stipend according to the NRSA federal stipend scale

 - LMIC fellows receive a stipend that is fair and equitable at their home institutions

 - Research support funding for lab supplies, software, etc.